-- Report incidents of bullying to the welfare officer, coach, committee member another officer or employee of the club - In cases of serious bullying, the incidents are to be recorded by that person and referred to the welfare officer if he/she is not already aware. - In serious cases, parents should be informed and will be asked to come in to a meeting to discuss the problem

-• If necessary and appropriate, the police will be consulted.
+- Report incidents of bullying to the welfare officer, coach, squad manager or committee member. - In cases of serious bullying, the incidents will be recorded by that person (see above) and referred to the welfare officer if he/she is not already aware. - In serious cases, parents will be informed and will be asked to come in to a meeting to discuss the problem with the club welfare officer. - The bully/bullies will be asked to review the applicable club code of conduct, copy available on the club website in the parent's information section and in the document section of Swim Club Manager and to re-sign it and follow the principles of good behaviour within the club environment. - If necessary and appropriate, the police will be consulted.

-• The bullying behaviour, or threats of bullying, must be investigated and the bullying must be stopped quickly.

-• If bullying is found on the 'balance of probability' to have taken place, then appropriate action will be taken.
+- The bullying behaviour, or threats of bullying, must be investigated and the bullying must be stopped quickly. - If bullying is found on the 'balance of probability' to have taken place, then appropriate action will be taken.
 This includes attempting to help the bully/bullies to change their behaviour.